Important features of the Collaborative Family Law process:

-Since the proceedings are private, the details of an individual case are not part of the public record.
+Since the proceedings are held in private, the details of an individual case are not part of the public record.

 Each is supported and represented by their own lawyer and yet you work collaboratively with your spouse and your spouse's lawyer in resolving your issues.

-This non-adversarial process allows the two of you to be more creative than the inflexible court process.
+This non-adversarial process allows the two of your to be more creative than the inflexible court process.

 The atmosphere of integrity and full disclosure creates a climate that makes win-win solutions more likely.